Asifksha/Machine_Learning-Projects/README.md

 BREAST CANCER CLASSIFICATION
 PROBLEM STATEMENT Predicting if the cancer diagnosis is benign or malignant based on several observations/features 30 features are used.

+FB Prophet Model
+FB Prophet is an open-source time series forecasting tool developed by Facebook (now Meta) that is designed to handle the following common challenges in time series forecasting: Seasonality: Repeating patterns at regular intervals (e.g., daily, weekly, yearly).
+Holidays and special events: Events that cause irregular patterns (e.g., Christmas, promotions).
+Missing data: Handles gaps or missing data in time series without needing to impute them.
+Outliers: Automatically detects and handles outliers in the data.
+Trend changes: Can model sudden shifts or changes in the underlying trend of the data.
+Prophet is particularly useful when you have time series data that exhibits strong seasonal patterns and allows for easy tuning of seasonal components.
+It is simple to use, and even with minimal tuning, it produces reasonable forecasts.